reside-ic/vue-maps/README.md

   level in this hierarchy to view data for by selecting from the 'Detail' drop-down.
 It is expected that values for all levels in the hierarchy will be provided in the dataset - the component does no aggregation itself.

+  Area is treated as a filter too - if no areas are selected in the Area drop-down, bubbles for all areas will be displayed.
+  The user may also select one or more areas (at any level), to automatically zoom to display bubbles only for the selected areas.

   Metadata provided to the component defines the colour scale to display and expected ranges of the indicator values. as well as the expected data format, and display labels.